mickfuzz/phd4/_posts/thesis_chapters/2023-9-3-Methodology.md

 ## Conceptualising agency

-DOES THIS NEED MOVING?.
-PERHAPS TO METHODOLOGY
+DOES THIS NEED MOVING?
+PERHAPS TO INTRO OF LIT REVIEW ALONG WITH COL ?

-THIS WOULD THEN MAKE SENSE WHEN LOOKING AT TENSIONS / BLOCKAGES IN THE DESIGN CHAPTER.
+- agency as choice already explored in in 5D

 Cultural mediation via artefacts [cole], as a base.

-Look for tensions in ATs - and how learners overcome barriers or blockages.
+Look for tensions in ATs - and how learners overcome barriers or blockages, is an instrumental type of agency

 ### On agency, activity theory and formative interventions

 Agency and autonomy have disputed, often inter-related definitions or are often ill defined in studies [@huang_autonomy_2013; @matusov_mapping_2016].

-Stetsenko places agency in a socio-cultural theory between conceptions of humans as chiefly individualistic or   helpless bodies in wider cultural phenomenon
+Stetsenko places agency in a socio-cultural theory between conceptions of humans as chiefly individualistic or instead as helpless bodies in wider cultural phenomenon
 [@stetsenko_critical_2020; @matusov_mapping_2016].

 See also feminist reconceptualisations of autonomy as agency[@abrams_autonomy_1998].

-Hopwood outlines three major grounded conceptions [@hopwood_agency_2022], TAS, TADS and relational agency.
+Hopwood outlines three major grounded conceptions of agency  [@hopwood_agency_2022], TAS, TADS and relational agency.

-Matusov and colleagues outline many forms of agency to educational concepts.  [@matusov_mapping_2016]
+Matusov and colleagues (USEFUL BUT COMPLEX) outline many forms of agency to educational concepts.  [@matusov_mapping_2016]

 The concept of instrumental agency to aid learner control is also useful as a way to reduce friction in learning designs.
-This mreo limited conception of agency as a way of getting things done is an attractive concept in designing for learners by designing out obstacles.
+This more limited conception of agency as a way of getting things done is an attractive concept in designing for learners by designing out obstacles.

-Matusov and colleagues also propose authorial agency [@matusov_mapping_2016] as a useful concept - DEFINE - brining transformational agency within that perspective.
+Matusov and colleagues also propose authorial agency [@matusov_mapping_2016] as a useful concept

+- DEFINE - bringing transformational agency within that perspective.

-The authors also note the nature of agency as situated in context.
-Thus we do not say learners have or lack agency, as it is not a learner property independent of context[@nieminen_what_2022].
+For the purposes of this study, I agree with the view that the nature of agency as situated in context.
+Thus we do not say learners have or lack agency, as it is not a learner property independent of context  [@nieminen_what_2022].

 ### On double stimulation and agency